JosueMOsunaG12/agent-contacts/readme.md

 1. Download this repository

+2. Configure your **postgres** database (if you do not use the default values for homestead, copy the .env.example to your .env with your environment variables for the database)

-2. Run the command `composer install`
+3. Run the command `composer install`

-3. Run the command `php artisan serve`
+4. Run the command `php artisan serve`